ripta/openapi-promop-crd-hack/README.md

-openapi-crd-hack :: $ref in the OpenAPI schema for prometheus-operator
+openapi-promop-crd-hack :: $ref in the OpenAPI schema for prometheus-operator

 If necessary, update `swagger.json` from the official Kubernetes repo, and then run: